Guidelines on monitoring periods of recognised training

 Following the visit

 Following the visit, the monitor submits a report to the SRA, summarising the discussions and giving an overview of the monitor’s findings.
-A copy of the report is sent to the training principal, to the trainees interviewed and to any other personnel who have been interviewed.
+A copy of the report is sent to the training principal.
 The training provider is asked to confirm that any recommendations will be implemented.

 We regularly review the monitoring procedures and documentation.

 Feedback from training providers on the process and how the system could be improved is welcomed.